Technology

 China has already started making use of robots in courts, while pursuing a transition to smart justice.
 These robots retrieve case histories and past verdicts and even have specialties, such as commercial law or labor-related disputes.

-The Estonian Ministry of Justice is designing ‘robot judge’ to go through a backlog of small claims court disputes.
+The Estonian Ministry of Justice is designing a ‘robot judge’ to go through a backlog of small claims court disputes.
 The AI judge is programmed to come to a decision after analyzing legal documents and other relevant information.

 When AI can think beyond historical patterns it may be ready for a promotion